smile2014/angular2-dynamic-component/README.md

 </DynamicComponent>
 ```

 ## Use case #3.
-Using the "componentMetaData" attribute input
+Using the "componentMetaData" attribute
 **app.ts**
 ```typescript
 import {DynamicComponent} from 'angular2-dynamic-component';